jpdacunha/liferay-automatic-order-flow/README.md

     $ ./startDb.sh
     $ ./startPortal.sh

-You can now log in from http://localhost:8080/ to Liferay.
-Tap "test" as name and password then you should change it.
+You can now log in from http://localhost:8080/ to Liferay. if you are login for the first time: tap "test" as name and password then you should change it.

 # Stop project
 (you should respect order to launch project without problem)